FLClab/NCDN-FUS/README.md

 The produced dictionaries in the .npy files can then be given as input to `Fusgranule_CummingsPlot_Alldates.py` which calculates the skewnorm fit on the histogram of Fus granule intensities for each image and calculates their bootstrapped differences between conditions and produces the Cummings Plots.

 <img src="Fusgranules/Cumulative_FUS/graphs/CummingPlot_FUSGranules.png" alt="Cumming Plot" width="500"/>

+The .npy files from all experimental dates included in the paper are available [here](Fusgranules/Cumulative_FUS/Example_Data)